 An ongoing and repeating case-based series on important topics in ambulatory Internal Medicine.
 Topics are assigned and presented by residents during the first half-hour of each General Medicine continuity clinic session.

 Preparation for the American Board of Internal Medicine Certifying Examination occurs throughout residency training.
-The program provides MKSAP to all entering PGY1s and a structured board preparation course begins during the PGY2 year.
+The program provides MKSAP to all entering PGY1s and a structured board preparation course begins throughout the PGY3 year.
 For one week during the year, all senior residents are relieved of clinical duties and participate in a dedicated ABIM Board Review course taught by faculty.
 This allows senior residents to focus on their studies and prepare efficiently for their upcoming boards.

 surgical skills & fresh Tissue lab